VictoriaMetrics/VictoriaMetrics/docs/FAQ.md

   via [vmauth](https://docs.victoriametrics.com/vmauth.html).

 - If the current workload cannot be handled by a single-node VictoriaMetrics.
-For example, if you are going to ingest hundreds of millions of active time series at ingestion rates exceeding a million samples per second, then it is better to use cluster version of VictoriaMetrics.
+For example, if you are going to ingest hundreds of millions of active time series at ingestion rates exceeding a million samples per second, then it is better to use cluster version of VictoriaMetrics, since its capacity can [scale horizontally with the number of nodes in the cluster](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#cluster-resizing-and-scalability).

 ## How to migrate data from single-node VictoriaMetrics to cluster version?